Sunday, May 19, 2024

 When the Harvest moon

-was covered by clouds,
+was veiled by clouds,

-did you not learn to lavender
+did you learn the lavender

-your deepest bruise,
+of your deepest bruise,

-or did you whisker
+or did you begin to whisker

-a weak chin because
+a weak chin as if

 your own ruined beauty